msalehisedeh/flexible-table/README.md

 # Version 0.1.0

-This release is basically performance improvements and internal arangement of components to make it possible to provide additional functionalities which will be released soon.
+This release is basically performance improvements and internal arrangement of components to make it possible to provide additional functionalities which will be released soon.

 ```javascript
 MODULE: